Immigration Act of 1891: Provisions

-Additional classes of excludable aliens

-Section 1 of the 1891 Act relisted categories of excludable aliens, adding some new categories.
-The new types of excludable aliens included persons likely to become public charges, persons suffering from certain contagious disease, felons, persons convicted of other crimes or misdemeanors, polygamists, aliens assisted by others by payment of passage.

 New border procedures and extended authority to land borders

 The Act specified that the officers in charge of any vessel arriving by sea had to submit a list of passengers with their biographical information to the immigration inspectors at the port.
 Requirements of this sort had been part of United States federal law since the requirement for a manifest of immigrants in Section 4 of the Steerage Act of 1819.
 However, in this case the list needed to be submitted immediately upon arrival and was used to inspect aliens prior to admitting them.
 The inspectors at ports of entry had the authority to conduct a medical examination of aliens suspected of being unfit or having dangerous diseases, marking the beginning of medical exclusion of immigrants in the United States.
 Aliens who were detained for a medical examination were still considered to not have formally entered the United States.

 Whereas the Immigration Act of 1882 had only regulated the coastal borders of the United States, the Immigration Act of 1891 extended this authority to land borders with Canada and Mexico.
 It directed the Secretary of the Treasury to prescribe rules for the enforcement along land borders that would balance the interests of immigration law enforcement with the goal to not obstruct or unnecessarily delay, impede, or annoy passengers in ordinary travel between the countries.